 Once the scan completes, you will see one of the following messages:

-- Windows Resource Protection did not find any integrity violations: This indicates that your system doesn’t have any missing or corrupted files.
+- Windows Resource Protection did not find any integrity violations: This means that no corrupted files were found, and your system doesn’t require any repairs.

 - Windows Resource Protection could not perform the requested operation: This message means that there was a problem during the scan and an offline scan is required.